sophiajt/nu_parser2/README.md

 A few things to note about the parser:

 * The parser has one step of look-ahead (via `.peek()`).
 If you need to make a parsing decision between two paths, for example between parsing a list and a table, you'll need to put the parsing choice right at the point the parser would know if it was one or the other.
 This grammar does not work like a PEG grammar, which may have a long lookahead.
-* Everything is interned in the parser into a struct-of-arrays/entity component system (ECS).
+* Everything is interned in the parser into a struct-of-arrays.
 The `NodeId` is the key for the components like node type, span, etc.

 These changes need to happen in parser.rs.